Tournament Administration and Conduct

 Please take the opportunity to thank the volunteers.
 The AGA is able to conduct the number and quality of tournaments that it does due to the help and support of its volunteers.
 It is important to understand that our volunteers, whether acting as spotters, timers, starters, or Rules Officials, are giving their time and services for no compensation other than the satisfaction of supporting the game of golf and the opportunity to interact with other golfers.
 Under no circumstances will abuse of volunteers be tolerated.
 Players who abuse volunteers are subject to disciplinary action.

-By submitting an entry for any AGA event, the player understands that his participation is at the sole discretion of the AGA.
-The AGA conducts its events at the highest level.
-As such, it requires its players to conduct themselves professionally at all times when at the event site.
+By submitting an entry for any AGA event, the player understands that his/her participation is at the sole discretion of the AGA.
+The AGA conducts events at the highest level.
+As such, the AGA requires players to conduct themselves professionally at all times at events.

 - Players must act with integrity and show respect for the course and others nearby.